daphnei/weakvideo/README.md

 # weakvideo
 This repo contains code to process a once live-streamed video and annotate it with Tweets.

-# Instructions for Scene Segmentation
+# Instructions for Running Scene Segmentation
 To set up PySceneDetect (detailed instructions can be found in their repo README):
 ```
 pip install numpy